component-driven/component-driven-development/src/exercises/exercise02/Readme.md

 <Title>Hello components!</Title>
 ```

 The `Title` component will render an `h1` tag with an attached CSS that sets font size to 2 ems.
+Styles look almost identical to regular CSS, but instead of classes we have components.

 **Hint:** [A 5-minute Intro to Styled Components](https://medium.freecodecamp.org/a-5-minute-intro-to-styled-components-41f40eb7cd55)